Mastering the Star Tile Quilt: A Guide to the Disappearing Hourglass Block

 7" black square

+The finished sizes of these blocks should both be about 7.25".
+You might need to trim the sides to make them square.
 One of the best parts of the Star Tile Quilt is getting creative with colour!
 Play around with contrasting shades, subtle tones, or even unexpected pops of colour - there’s no right or wrong way to arrange your blocks.

 Once you’re happy with your design, you can go ahead and add sashing, borders, or any finishing touches to complete the quilt on your own.